Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 This matters because electrolysis works best on water that has been cleaned of common contaminants while still retaining enough dissolved minerals to conduct electricity.

-After filtration, the water moves into an electrolysis chamber containing metal plates.
-In most quality ionizers, these plates are made of titanium coated with platinum.
+After filtration, the water enters an electrolysis chamber containing metal plates.
+Even in average quality water ionizers, these plates are made of titanium coated with platinum.

-When an electrical current passes through those plates, the water and dissolved minerals in the chamber begin to respond.
+When electrical current passes through those plates, the water and dissolved minerals begin to respond.

 Several things happen at once:

-- hydrogen gas is generated at the cathode side
+• Hydrogen gas is generated at the cathode side (the negatively charged electrode).

 The Two Streams: Alkaline and Acidic